fujitsu/ism-ansible/Readme.md

 <a name="note-12">[Note12]
 Since the time-out time of 10800(second)(For = three hours), which sufficient for waiting for the task to complete, is specified in the default setting, it is not normally required to be changed.

-[About the software support in this project]
-The software is not supported.

 <a name="note-13">[Note13]
 This is the "Operation Mode" value output by "ismadm license show" command.

 <a name="note-14">[Note14]
 The "Operation Mode" other than Essential are as follows.

-Advanced
+- Advanced
-Advanced (Trial)
+- Advanced (Trial)
-Advanced for PRIMEFLEX
+- Advanced for PRIMEFLEX
-Advanced for PRIMEFLEX (Trial)
+- Advanced for PRIMEFLEX (Trial)
-NFLEX
+- NFLEX
-NFLEX (Trial)
+- NFLEX (Trial)

 <a name="note-15">[Note15]
 The following error is output when executing an unavailable module.
-This module is not supported on Essential mode.
+`This module is not supported on Essential mode.`

 <a name="note-16">[Note16]
 Output only if FILE2 is specified as a tool option.

+## Software support

+The software in this project is not supported.

 ## License